 - Close control of potassium intake through diet and supplements

-- Have intravenous (IV) potassium treatments, if symptoms are severe from hypokalemic PP
+- IV (intravenous) potassium treatments, if symptoms are severe from hypokalemic PP

 - Control of carbohydrates in the diet

-- Taking medications such as acetazolamide (this drug can make PP worse in some cases, though)
+- Taking medicines such as acetazolamide.
+This medicine can make PP worse in some cases, though.

-- Taking other medications such as carbonic anhydrase inhibitors or potassium-sparing diuretics
+- Taking other medicines such as carbonic anhydrase inhibitors or potassium-sparing diuretics

-- Using heart medication or pacemakers for people with Andersen-Tawil syndrome
+- Using heart medicine or a pacemaker if you have Andersen-Tawil syndrome

 - Limiting exposure to triggers and keeping exercise to a moderate level

 You may need frequent monitoring to measure your blood levels of potassium.
-A combination of controlled diet, medications, and lifestyle changes may help you manage PP.
+A combination of controlled diet, medicines, and lifestyle changes may help you manage PP.

 - PP is a genetic disorder passed down from a parent.
 The inheritance is dominant, meaning you have a chance of getting it if even one parent has the genetic defect for PP.

-- PP episodes can begin in childhood or adulthood.
+- PP episodes can start in childhood or adulthood.